Hema24L/Password-Leak-Checker/README.md

 ---
 ## 🙌 Credits

-[Have I Been Pwned API](https://haveibeenpwned.com/API/v3) for the Passwords API React, Flask, and Open Source community ❤️
+- [Have I Been Pwned API](https://haveibeenpwned.com/API/v3) for the Passwords API.
+- React, Flask, and Open Source community ❤️.

 ---